-Constellium is a public company, listed on the NYSE and EURONEXT Paris, operating with the highest ethical standards and best practices, and is answerable to our shareholders, the Board of Directors and Committees, and our worldwide code of conduct.
+Constellium is a public company, listed on the NYSE, operating with the highest ethical standards and best practices, and is answerable to our shareholders, the Board of Directors and Committees, and our worldwide code of conduct.

 Board of Directors